jay-pee/Anki-Chinese-Radicals-Deck-Plus/README.md

 1. Download the repository
 2. Install the requirements with `pip install -r requirments.txt`
-3. Install the required node module with
-   1. `npm install hanzi` (will soon be substituted)
-   2. `npm install fast-csv`
-4. Open a shell in the repository folder and run the main script (`python main.py`)
+3. Open a shell in the repository folder and run the main script (`python main.py`)

 ## Contribute